has12zen/javatpointScraper/README.md

 install requirements with pip

-get the link of tutorial you want to download from javatpoint
+get the link of the tutorial you want to download from javatpoint

 ```
 python script.py
 ```